DasDeb/TextSummarization/README.md

-# TextSummarization
+# TextSum

-Review of different text summarization approaches:
+A review of various popular text summarization approaches

-1) Extractive - LexRank, Luhn’s, LSA, Naive Frequency Binary Heap Based Algorithm
-2) Abstractive - Sequence-to-sequence model using custom attention layer
+Dependencies-pandas,rouge,numpy possibly in an anaconda environment.Can be run on colab as well.

+To run this first download the attention.py file and then run both the other files

+final_seq file for the Abstractive model and ExtractiveROUGE for others